1159 Copenhagen K

 Litteraturvidenskab - Religion - Filosofi - Psykologi - Filologi - Arctica etc.

 The prices of our second-hand titles include non-deductable EU-regulated second-hand tax.
-The prices of our own publications include 20% sales tax which will be deducted orders from outside of the EU.

 THE HISTORY OF THE BOOKTRADER

 The Booktrader is situated in the heart of Copenhagen, near Graabrødretorv and the pedestrian street, Strøget.
 The house, Skindergade 23, was built in 1831-32, on the ruins of the old Grey Friar Monastery (Gråbrødrekloster), which was demolished during the Reformation, in 1536.
 Recent excavations in the backyard show that people, possibly monks, have been buried here in the Middle Age.
 The architect and designer, art nouveau pioneer Thorvald Bindesbøll, was born in this house, in 1846, and the composer Niels W. Gade lived here.

 |One of the oldest streets in Copenhagen, Skindergade, as the name tells, originally housed the town's skin and fur traders.
 Around 1880 the street boasted no less than ten bookstores, four of which dealt with secondhand books exclusively.
 Recent years have seen the secondhand bookstores of Madsen-Lind, Olaf Bager and Axel Rosenkvist disappear, and today The Booktrader and Kaaber are the only bookstores left in the street.|